CLNEulalia/Sass/README.md

 ### Build

 1. Find any calculator you would like to mock up or you may make one from scratch.
 (Feel free to use the index.html file as a template)
-1. You must use Sass to style your calculator.
+1. You must use Sass and grid to style your calculator.

 ### Bonus